 Now all you need to do is:

-Do you have any recipes you’d like to share when using Pamela’s gluten-free flour?
+Do you know of any tips or tricks when it comes to making polenta?
 If so, please feel free to let me know in the comments below.
 Sharing is caring!

 Hi, my name’s Zoë.
 I’m 28 years old and live in London, UK.
 I work full time as a freelance writer and critic for West End theatre.
 Writing has been a passion of mine for as long as I can remember.
 I spend most of my free time at the theatre, or at conventions.
 I’m married to the love of my life, and live in a small apartment with my fur baby, Lillie.
 I run two of my own blogs: No Safer Place and Stage to Page: both of which have won awards.
 I also have a YouTube channel where I talk about all things stagey.